Now Accepting Applications for

 Set yearly fundraising goals in coordination with the Treasurer.

-Track online donations via Zeffy; Work with website developers to integrate Zeffy donation capabilities on our website.
+Track online donations via Zeffy; Work with the Program Coordinator to integrate Zeffy donation capabilities on our website.

-Coordinate with the Program Manager to send thank you notes to donors within one month of donation.
+Coordinate with the Program Coordinator to send thank you notes to donors within one month of donation.

 Host at least one fundraising event or effort per year.